 - For companies, this is the first step towards climate protection and sustainability.

 - They will achieve this primarily through efficiency improvements, substitution of fossil fuels by other technologies and, if necessary, by changing the prevailing consumption patterns.

-> - A good energy management system lives on the employees and their motivation for the subject.
+- A good energy management system lives from the employees and their motivation for the topic.

-> What is energy management?
+What is energy management?

 Energy management means efficiency and thus savings in the consumption and use of energy.
 Industry and the service sector could reduce over 25% of their energy by 2035 through the implementation of energy management systems.

 What is an energy management system and how does it work?